PlasmaLang/plasma/CODE_OF_CONDUCT.md

 The canonical version of this document can be found [in the master branch of the plasma repository](https://github.com/PlasmaLang/plasma/blob/master/CODE_OF_CONDUCT.md).

-We are committed to providing a friendly, safe and welcoming environment for all, regardless of level of experience, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, relationship status or other similar characteristic.
+We are committed to providing a friendly and safe environment for all, regardless of level of experience, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, relationship status or other similar characteristic.

 ## Contact